-For animal byproducts, such as hides and skins, offal, dog chews, and blood or fish meal for animal feed, if the facility is already on the EU-approved list, there is no need to conduct approval procedures and the facility is directly accepted as approved by MinAF.
+For animal byproducts, such as hides and skins, offal, dog chews, and blood or fish meal for not intended for human consumption, if the facility is already on the EU-approved list, there is no need to conduct approval procedures and the facility is directly accepted as approved by MinAF.
 If the facility is not in the EU-approved list, then approval by MinAF is required.
-This process has been started with hides and skins and continued with animal byproducts for animal feed.
+Currently, MinAF has its own facility approval process for hides and skins.
 MinAF prepares the approval process and questionnaires in the Turkish and English languages, which can be received via importer.
 Once the facility is approved and no new problems arise, there is no expiration date for registration/approval of that facility unless approval conditions are changed.
 There is no cost or fee for the exporting facility/country for the approval process.
 For approved establishments in foreign countries for the export of animal byproducts to Turkey, please click here.

 If there is no EU approval number, facilities producing animal byproducts in the United States should contact the relevant U.S. agencies for the approval procedures to be started.
 Then the U.S. agencies would need to inspect the facility according to Turkey's relevant requirements and guarantee that the facility is in compliance with the relevant Turkish requirements.
 MinAF may prefer to inspect the facility itself to determine the compliance of the facility with Turkish requirements.
-In this case, as a first step, MinAF will send a questionnaire to the relevant U.S. agencies for the exporting facility;

-communication between the two governments is crucial in this process.
+In this case, as a first step, MinAF will send a questionnaire to the relevant U.S. agencies for the exporting facility; communication between the two governments is crucial in this process.
 After receiving the completed questionnaire from the U.S. agencies, MinAF visits the exporting facility to audit it and meet with the relevant U.S. agencies.